Harvest 4 Change

 Dr. Joana Colussi

 Coordinates the instruction, research, and learning innovation in the Department of Agricultural and Consumer Economics at UIUC.
 Her research focuses on the influence of communication channels on technology adoption, especially in soybean production in Brazil and the United States.
-Participant in the award-winning Farmdoc extension project
+Participant in the award-winning Farmdoc extension project.

 Abdelhay Alamaldean